-Healthy vegetable soup is a chunky and filling soup, packed with veggies.
+Chunky vegetable soup is a healthy and filling soup, packed with veggies.
 It makes a delicious, nutritious lunch, or you could transform it into an easy weekday dinner by adding a can of haricot or black eyed beans.

 This delicious vegetable soup recipe is very nutritious.
-Some of the goodness of vegetables naturally leaches out when they are cooked, but with this soup, you'll get to eat more of the water soluble vitamins.
+Some of the goodness of vegetables naturally leaches out when they are cooked, but with soup, you'll be eating the cooking liquid including the water soluble vitamins.
 Veggie soup is warming and comforting, and you can switch in different vegetables to use depending on what you've got available.
 It's also very budget friendly, and only uses one pot.

-This healthy vegetable soup recipe contains five different vegetables
+This chunky vegetable soup recipe contains five different vegetables.

 Swede, also known as rutabagas in some countries, is a member of the brassica family.
 This means it's related to good-for-you veggies such as broccoli.
-Swede is rich in vitamin c, full of fibre, and a good source of a wide range of other vitamins and minerals.
-If you end up with left over swede, try it as a replacement for potatoes.
-It is particularly delicious mashed.
+Swede is rich in vitamin C, full of fibre, and a good source of a wide range of other vitamins and minerals.
+If you end up with left over swede, try mashed carrot and swede, roasted swede or swede chips with parmesan.

-Leeks are packed with health benefits.
-They are a member of the onion family, and can help to reduce inflammation.
-They are also rich in prebiotics which help to feed the good bacteria in your gut.
+Leeks are very nutritious.
+They are a member of the onion family, and can help to feed the good bacteria in your gut.
 Leftover leeks are delicious sautéed with peas.

 Carrots, peas and sweetcorn will also add lots more fibre, vitamins and minerals, as well as flavour and texture.
 I use frozen peas and sweetcorn for convenience, but you could also use canned sweetcorn.

-There is also a small amount of brown rice in this recipe which makes it more substantial and filling.
+There is also a small amount of brown rice in the soup which makes it more substantial and filling.
 It adds a lovely nutty flavour and texture.
-Brown rice is rich in b vitamins and fibre.
+Brown rice is rich in B vitamins and fibre.

 Where possible, leave the peel on your veggies.
 Many nutrients are stored just under the skin, and end up being discarded with the skin.
 Just give them a quick scrub.

 If you like, add a drizzle of olive oil to serve.
 Otherwise, this chunky veg soup really doesn't really need any accompaniments as it is filling.
 If you do want to add some extra protein, try a can of white or black beans.
-You could also add chickpeas, either straight from the can, or roast them first for some extra crunch.
+You could also add chickpeas, either straight from the can, or try crispy roasted chickpeas for some extra crunch.

-The soup will store well in the fridge for up to a week, and also freezes beautifully.
+The soup will store well in the fridge for up to a week, and can also be frozen.

 - 50 g brown rice